 The Isle of Wight Marathon celebrated it’s 60th Anniversary in 2016, so 2021 will be the 65th running of this historic race.

 It has been run continuously since 1957, making it the longest running (and one of the first to be held) in the U.K.

 The Isle of Wight Marathon is included in the Association of Road Racing Statisticians (ARRS) list of longest running marathons in the world.
 When the ARRS list was last updated in 2017, it was 25th in the world.
 Since the cancelation of lots of other marathons in 2020 & 2021, the Isle of Wight Marathon is probably now one of, or the longest running marathon in the UK, possibly the world.
 For details see ARRS and click on ‘Isle of Wight’ for the list of winners and times.

 The inaugural event in 1957 was won by Ken Honney (Walton A.C.) in 2:35:51.

-We will enforce a Time Limit of 3hrs 10minutes at 15 miles, this equates to a finish time of approximately 6hrs.
+A Time Limit of 3hrs 10minutes at 15 miles will be enforce, this equates to a finish time of approximately 6hrs.

 Venue and Registration:

 Isle of Wight Community Club, Park Road Cowes, Isle of Wight, PO31 7NP.